bexcite/apolloscape-sfm/README.md

-3D reconstruction and Structure from Motion (SfM) are an essential parts of many algorithms of today's research in Visual Odometry, SLAM and localization tasks.
-In this project I've built the sparse 3D reconstruction from known poses implementing SfM pipeline with bundle andjustment optimization on C++ and used pure OpenGL for visualization.
+3D reconstruction and Structure from Motion (SfM) are essential parts of many algorithms of today's research in Visual Odometry, SLAM and localization tasks.
+In this project, I've built the sparse 3D reconstruction from known poses implementing SfM pipeline with bundle adjustment optimization on C++ and used pure OpenGL for visualization.

 ![3D Reconstruction Fly](./results/3d_reconstruction_fly.gif)